-6.9 Using qpOASES within MUSCOD-II
+6.10 Using qpOASES within MUSCOD-II

-$\rm MUSCOD\textsc{-}II$ is a proprietary software package for numerical solution of optimal control problems involving differential-algebraic equations [3].
+MUSCOD-II is a proprietary software package for numerical solution of optimal control problems involving differential-algebraic equations [3].
 It has been developed by the members of the "Simulation and Optimization Group" of the Interdisciplinary Center for Scientific Computing (IWR) at University of Heidelberg.
-The current version of $\rm MUSCOD\textsc{-}III$ also contains an interface for using qp0ASES as underlying QP solver.
+The current version of MUSCOD-II also contains an interface for using qpOASES as underlying QP solver.

-6.10 Using qpOASES within YALMIP
+6.11 Using qpOASES within YALMIP

-qp0ASES has been interfaced to YALMIP [10], a modelling language for solving convex and nonconvex optimization problems.
+$\rm qpOASES$ has been interfaced to $\rm YALMIP$ [11], a modelling language for solving convex and nonconvex optimization problems.